hashan789/PHOENIX/README.md

 OCR systems typically consist of two components: hardware and software.
 The hardware component is an optical scanner or a specialized circuit board that captures the image of the text.
 The software component then analyzes the image and converts it into machine-encoded text.

-The hierarchy of optical character recognition (OCR) refers to the different levels of abstraction at which OCR systems operate.
+The hierarchy of PHOENIX(OCR) refers to the different levels of abstraction at which OCR systems operate.
 The different levels are:

 * **Image Acquisition:**  This is the first step, and It is the collection of images for conversion into printed format from other sources.
 * **Preprocessing:** This is the second step, and it involves preparing the image of the text for further processing.
 This may involve tasks such as removing noise, adjusting contrast, and binarizing the image.